Glowberry-Servers/Glowberry-Launcher/README.md

 ## Planned Features

-- Server restarts: The ability to restart the server at any time.
+- ~~Server restarts: The ability to restart the server at any time.~~ | Added through the console version and the stop/kill buttons.
 - Rolling backups: The removal of older backups within a specified limit to conserve storage space.

 ## Development Requirements